yassourlab/MetaPhlAn-B.infantis/README.md

 `--db_name`   The name of the original database without a suffix.
 Default :'mpa_vOct22_CHOCOPhlAnSGB_202212'
 `--output`    The directory in which to save the new database.
 Default: current directory

-Note that since the MetaPhlAn bowtie database is inspected and rebuilt this process needs time and memory (~3 hours, 32g, 12 CPUs)
+Note that since the MetaPhlAn bowtie database is inspected and rebuilt, and this process needs time and memory (~3 hours, 32g, 12 CPUs)